 6) Daily Average Rating

-One of the main factors people take into consideration before downloading an app is how high of a rating it has.
+Ratings are one of the main factors people take into consideration before downloading an app.

 ASO Tip: One of the main reasons apps are rated poorly have to do with technical problems or poor timing in asking for in-app reviews.
 If you see a sudden dip in your ratings, your app may indeed have a bug.